General Terms and Conditions of Taledo GmbH

 The contractual fine shall be set off against a claim for damages due to non-performance.
 Other claims against which the above contractual fine will not be set off remain unaffected.

 6.4 The Candidate shall also be obliged to inform Taledo in writing without delay, at the latest within 5 (five) working days, of a Placement by Taledo with an Employer.
-A violation will lead to a loss of the candidate bonus specified in section 12.

 6.5 The duties of Employer and Candidate to communicate a Placement pursuant to this section 6 also include the duty to inform on an extension of a contract, initially concluded for a time period of less than one year between Employer and Candidate.
 This shall also apply if another contract is concluded between Employer and Candidate following the first contract which was initially concluded by those two parties for a time period of less than one year.